Yash22TY/Yash22TY/README.md

   * **Leadership Skill:** Led a team of 2 developers on the final year project.
   * **Communication Skill:** Excellent written and verbal communication, effective collaboration with non-technical stakeholders.
   * **Reading/Learning Skill:** Dedicated self-learner, quickly adapting to new frameworks and technologies.
-  * **Problem-Solving Skill:** Analytical approach to debugging and solving puzzales and also mathmetical problems.
+  * **Problem-Solving Skill:** Analytical approach to debugging and solving puzzles, and also mathematical problems.
 </details>

 <hr>